berndporr/ecg-detectors/README.md

 ## ECG viewing

-To view the ECGs of a single subject run:
+To view the ECG of a single subject run:

 ```
 plot_ecg.py <subject number>